sudo-self/Rpi-shairport-sync/docker/README.md

 ## Build Example (for arm7 devices)

-TODO: remove `--ssh` when going public as this is only for private repos.
 ```
-docker buildx build --ssh default=$SSH_AUTH_SOCK --platform linux/arm/v7 -f ./docker/Dockerfile --build-arg SHAIRPORT_SYNC_BRANCH=development -t registry.nova.do/shairport-sync:unstable-development .
+docker buildx build --platform linux/arm/v7 -f ./docker/Dockerfile --build-arg SHAIRPORT_SYNC_BRANCH=development --build-arg NQPTP_BRANCH=development -t shairport-sync:unstable-development .
 ```

 `SHAIRPORT_SYNC_BRANCH` is required to ensure the image is built using the expected branch.

 ## AirPlay 1 Only

 The AirPlay1 only dockerfile is in the `airplay1` folder.
 This also includes the `start.sh` script used by the container.
+Please note that the AirPlay 1 image build via the AirPlay 2 branch does not work with multiple instances on the same hardware.

+## GitHub Action Builds

+Requires the following secrets to be set in the repo:
+- `DOCKER_REGISTRY` - docker.io if using Docker Hub, else set to your registry URL.
+- `DOCKER_REGISTRY_TOKEN` - Access token for your registry.
+- `DOCKER_REGISTRY_USER` - Login user for your registry.
+- `DOCKER_IMAGE_NAME` - The name of the image, for example `your-registry.com/shairport-sync` or just `your-username/shairport-sync` if using Docker Hub.